opendocsg/slw-judgments-backfill/2006_SGHC_98/report.md

 In the quotation above, I have referred to the parties in the capacity in which they appeared in this suit.

 55     In October 2002, the defendant sought to enforce the above consent order against the plaintiff in the High Court in Singapore.
-Choo Han Teck J held (in _Kamla Lal Hiranand v Lal Hiranand_ [2003] 3 SLR 198) that the consent order was not enforceable.
+Choo Han Teck J held (in _Kamla Lal Hiranand v Lal Hiranand_ <span class="citation">[2003] 3 SLR 198</span>) that the consent order was not enforceable.
 On appeal by the defendant, that decision was upheld by the Court of Appeal.

 56     On 18 December 1999, due to pressure from Srikumar and the family, the plaintiff made a will appointing Srikumar and Srikumar’s wife as executors and trustees and naming the defendant and the three children beneficiaries of his estate.
 When the plaintiff recovered from his depression, he revoked that will.